Mandy Smith

-Amanda Louise Smith (born 17 July 1970) is an English pop singer and model.
-She became known in the mid-1980s for her underage relationship with, and subsequent marriage to, Rolling Stones bassist Bill Wyman, who is 33 years her senior.
+Amanda Louise Smith (born 17 July 1970) is an English-Irish former pop singer and model.
+She became known in the mid-1980s for her underage relationship with, and subsequent marriage to, the Rolling Stones' bassist Bill Wyman.

 Personal life

 Mandy Smith lived in Tottenham as a child.
-She met Rolling Stones bassist Bill Wyman when she attended the BPI Awards with her older sister Nicola in 1984, while she was 13 years old.
-Wyman was 47, but wrote in his 1990 autobiography: "She took my breath away ... she was a woman at thirteen."
+She met Rolling Stones bassist Bill Wyman when she attended the BPI Awards with her older sister Nicola in 1984 when she was 13 years old.
+Wyman was 47, and wrote in his 1990 autobiography: "She took my breath away ... she was a woman at thirteen."
 The relationship only became public two-and-a-half years later, when she reached the age of 16 (the legal age of consent in the United Kingdom), and resulted in a firestorm of publicity.

-In 1986, Smith was to be interviewed on Irish television show Saturday Live, but cancelled when broadcaster Raidió Teilifís Éireann (RTÉ) decided she would be interviewed from a seat in the audience rather than on the set.
+In 1986, Smith was scheduled to be interviewed on the Irish television show Saturday Live, but cancelled when broadcaster Raidió Teilifís Éireann (RTÉ) said she would be interviewed from a seat in the audience rather than on the set.
 RTÉ said she was "not important enough" and that she might "give a bad example to young teenage girls".

-Smith and Wyman married on 2 June 1989 in a civil ceremony on his Suffolk estate; she was 18 and he 52.
+Smith and Wyman married on 2 June 1989 in a civil ceremony on his Suffolk estate; she was 18 and he was 52.
 Smith had by this time developed health issues which she blamed on being on birth control pills since the age of 14, when she said her relationship with Wyman was illegally consummated; not long after the wedding, she weighed only 80 lbs.
-Wyman reportedly grew impatient with her health problems and she moved out only weeks after they wed; the marriage officially ended in divorce after 23 months.
+Wyman reportedly grew impatient with her health problems and she moved out several weeks after the wedding.
+The marriage ended in divorce after 23 months.
 Smith won a settlement then worth a reported US$880,000.